helshabini/fsbroker/README.md

 While manually tested across these platforms, contributions towards better multi-platform testing are welcome (see Missing Features).

 ## Changelog
+- (New v1.0.1) Formatting, remove README pdf for smaller download size.
 - (New v1.0.0) First complete release.
 - (New v0.1.8) Update fsnotify to v1.9.0
 - (New v0.1.7) Update fsnotify to v1.9.0